DWeishaar/tutorial-publicecon/README.md

 - **03-output/** – Outputs produced in coding examples.
 - **04-data/** – Data used in coding examples.

+Note: the output and data folders will not be synchronized with GitHub.

 In case of questions or feedback, please contact [Daniel Weishaar](mailto:d.weishaar@wiso.uni-koeln.de).